 - Sting (Gordon Sumner CBE) – internationally renowned musician, songwriter and actor.

-- Victoria Pendleton CBE – double gold medal-winning Olympic cyclist.
+- Victoria Pendleton CBE – double gold-medal-winning Olympic cyclist, and now jockey.

-- Stephen Miller – three time gold-medal winning Paralympic athlete and captain of the Team GB athletic squad at the London 2012 Summer Paralympics.
+- Stephen Miller MBE – three-time gold medal-winning Paralympic athlete and captain of the Team GB athletic squad at the London 2012 Summer Paralympics.

-- Rob Law MBE – founder of Magmatic and designer of the children's Trunki cases which sell in more than 60 countries.
+- Rob Law MBE – founder of Magmatic and designer of the children's Trunki suitcases.

 - Bibiana Aido – Spain's youngest ever minister, appointed to government at the age of 31.